What should you pay attention to when cleaning silver jewelry? All tips and tricks

 Small home remedies often help to remove the dark surface caused by tarnishing on silver jewelry.
 For example, baking powder and toothpaste contain the finest abrasives, so that you can use them and a small (tooth) brush to specifically remove the silver sulfide layer from your jewelry.

-A very effective way to remove silver sulfide is the aluminum salt method: Bring 500 ml of water to the boil and dissolve around 50-100g of salt in it.
-While the water is heating, carefully wrap your jewelry in aluminum foil and place it in a (plastic) bowl.
-Then pour the hot salt solution over it and let it work for around 2-4 minutes before taking your jewelry out, rinsing it thoroughly and carefully drying it with a clean, soft cloth (you can also use the cleaning cloth we provide free of charge).
-There is a chemical process behind this: The less noble metal, aluminum, gives off electrons and - reinforced by the hot, conductive salt water - absorbs the sulfur from the silver sulfide layer on the silver, which then dissolves.
+A very efficient method for removing silver sulfide is the aluminum salt method: Here, you bring 500 ml of water to a boil and dissolve about 50-100g of salt in it.
+While the water is heating up, you carefully wrap your jewelry in aluminum foil and place it in a (plastic) bowl.
+Then, you pour the hot salt solution over it and let it sit for about 2-4 minutes before removing your jewelry, rinsing it thoroughly, and gently drying it with a clean, soft cloth (preferably with the care cloth provided free of charge by us).
+There is a chemical process behind this: The less noble metal, aluminum, releases electrons and, enhanced by the hot, conductive saltwater, absorbs the sulfur from the silver sulfide layer on the silver, which then dissolves.

 Cleaning silver jewelry

-You can of course also find tools for cleaning silver jewelry in specialist shops: Jewelers, goldsmiths or online retailers also have so-called silver baths, silver cleaning cloths (also available in our shop) and ultrasonic cleaning devices with which you can clean your silver jewelry again.
-Ultrasonic bath devices can primarily remove sebum and superficial dirt to make your jewelry shine again.
-Tarnished surfaces, on the other hand, are better removed with a chemical silver bath, as this can specifically attack and remove the silver sulfide (be careful with blackened silver jewelry, see below).
-However, caution is advised with more sensitive signet rings or necklaces with gemstones (e.g. tiger's eye or coral) or pearls - here a silver bath or cleaning agent can quickly attack the surface and make it dull.
-Minutes of ultrasonic cleaning can have a similarly damaging effect.
+You can of course find cleaning aids for silver jewelry in specialized stores: There are so-called silver baths, silver polishing cloths (also available in our shop) and ultrasonic cleaning devices at jewelers, goldsmiths, or online retailers, which can help you get your silver jewelry clean again.
+Ultrasonic cleaning devices can primarily remove skin oils and surface dirt to bring your jewelry back to shine.
+Tarnished surfaces, on the other hand, can be better removed with a chemical silver bath, as this can specifically attack and remove silver sulfide (be careful with oxidized silver jewelry, see below).
+For more delicate signet rings or necklaces with gemstones (e.g. tiger's eye or coral) or pearls, caution is advised here - a silver bath or cleaning agent can quickly attack the surface and make it dull.
+A prolonged ultrasonic cleaning can also have similarly damaging effects.

 Polish or matt silver jewelry (have it polished)